ephsmith/python-book/docs/02/02-basic-types.md

 ## Text Type: `str`
 Many other languages have multiple text types.
 In C++, for example, strings are non-atomic compositions of an atomic character type.
-This is not the case in Python.
+Python differs in this regard.
-The only text type in Python is the `str` type.
+*The only text type in Python is the `str` type.*

+!!! note
+    The `bytes` type is commonly used to store text that is transmitted over a communication interface, but this is not technically a text type.
+In fact, `bytes` objects must be decoded to convert them to strings.

 ### `str` Literals
 A **literal** is an actual value of a certain type that is included in our code.